allivka/ADUL/README.md

 # Documentation

-To get documentation you need to open docs/html/index.html via your browser
+To get documentation you need to open docs/html/index.html or index.html soft link via your browser

 # To-do and plans